RossBrownPhD/RossBrownPhD.github.io/_posts/2018-08-19-Logistic-Regrssn-CrossVal-Grid-Srch.md

 ---
 layout: post
-title: "Logistic Regression for Classification, Cross Validation and Grid Search: Work Samples of Machine Learning Techniques"
+title: "Classification using Logistic Regression, Cross Validation, and Grid Search: Machine Learning Techniques Work Sample"
 date: 2018-08-19
 ---

 Here's a Jupyter notebook that shows my work using machine learning techniques to solve a problem.
-The techniques include classification using logistic regression; cross validation; and grid search.
+The techniques include classification using logistic regression, cross validation, and grid search.

 Please cut and paste the link below: